jbeck018/howlerops/docs/PHASE_1_TRACKING_README.md

 ## Success!

-You now have a complete, production-ready project tracking system for SQL Studio's tiered architecture.
+You now have a complete, production-ready project tracking system for Howlerops's tiered architecture.

 **What you can do now:**
 - Track 35 tasks across 4 weeks